-Starting in the late 1800s, Bloomington, IN began to supply the world with limestone and quickly was recognized as the "the world's greatest limestone".
+Starting in the late 1800s, Bloomington, Indiana began to supply the world with limestone.
+This limestone was quickly recognized as the "the world's greatest limestone".
 Tying our roots in limestone with our love of Southern fare, we created Southern Stone.
 With quality, local, and organic food as our main focus, we are constantly working to provide our guests with an exceptional dining experience.

-Serving lunch, dinner, and brunch on Saturday and Sunday.
+Serving lunch and dinner Monday through Saturday.
+Brunch served on Saturday and Sunday.

-Our open and versatile private event space can be perfectly curated to make your event a special and memorable experience for each and every guest - no matter how big or small the event!
+Our open and versatile semi-private event space can be perfectly curated to make your event a special and memorable experience for each and every guest—no matter how big or small the event!

 Looking to spread some southern charm at your next event?
 Just sit a spell and let us take care of that for you.